m29dev/EventAppPWA/README.md

-# EventApp PWA
+# Evento

-EventApp is a Progressive Web Application (PWA) for events nearby.
+Evento is a Progressive Web Application (PWA) for events nearby.

 ## 🚀 Features